ayaka14732/tpu-starter/README.md

 ## 11. Common Gotchas

 ### 11.1.
-External IP of TPU machine changes occasionally
+TPU VMs will be rebooted occasionally

-As of 17 Jul 2022, the external IP address may change if there is a maintenance event.
+As of 24 Oct 2022, the TPU VMs will be rebooted occasionally if there is a maintenance event.

+The following things will happen:

+1. All the running processes will be terminated
+2. The external IP address will be changed

+We can save the model parameters, optimiser states and other useful data occasionally, so that the model training can be easily resumed after termination.

-Therefore, we should use `gcloud` command instead of directly connect to it with SSH.
-However, if we want to use VSCode, SSH is the only choice.
+We should use `gcloud` command instead of connect directly to it with SSH.
+If we have to use SSH (e.g. if we want to use VSCode, SSH is the only choice), we need to manually change the target IP address.

-The system will also be rebooted.

 ### 11.2.
 One TPU device can only be used by one process at a time